EndiKebede/The-Global-Map-of-Area-Equipped-for-Irrigation/README.md

 ## Overview

-This project implements a **pixel-level downscaling routine for Irrigated Area (AEI)** based on the original C++ code developed by **Stefan Siebert**.
-The method allocates irrigated area across agricultural pixels using stepwise logic and multiple constraints (GMIA, cropland, pasture, and land availability), now rewritten in **Python** for reproducibility and extensibility.
+This project implements a **pixel-level downscaling routine for Area Equipped for Irrigation (AEI)** based on the original C++ code developed by **Stefan Siebert**.
+The method allocates irrigated area across agricultural pixels using stepwise logic and multiple constraints (GMIA irrigated area dataset, cropland, pasture, and land availability), now rewritten in **Python** for reproducibility and extensibility.

 This Python implementation was developed by: